 The Power and Limitations of Love

 If the rule is instead “none shall be allowed to reciprocate that which they are given” so that production and consumption are totally divorced, and that at the same time, we are each perfectly free to pursue whatever endeavor we wish, well, I want you to really and truly imagine what such a world looks like, and how far our cooperation with each other could then extend.
-The world we have today can exist and function only because so many choose pursuits, that in and of themselves are not their first pick of most enjoyable activity, but are still of great value to others precisely because those others are willing to provide them with sufficient compensation.
+The world we have today can exist and function only because so many choose pursuits that in and of themselves are not their first pick of most enjoyable activity but are still of great value to others.
+They do this precisely because those others are willing to provide them with sufficient compensation.
 In a world devoid of reciprocity and devoid of force, only unconditional love could provide a motivator to undergo unpleasant tasks to help others.
 We could only expect to regularly occur at the level of the family.
-Love is human, love is important, but love by its very nature is limited.
+Love is human, love is essential, but love by its very nature is limited.

-If I said that ten thousand people died in a famine how would you feel?
+If I said that ten thousand people died in a famine, how would you feel?
 What if I said it was one million?
 Or if I told you it was forty million?
 Does it make any difference in the way you feel?
-Will one effect you, motivate you, four thousand times as much?
-If you have trouble with such large distinctions, as do we all, what makes you think even in the unlikely event that you wanted to, you would be capable of making daily decisions that reflected the best interests of everyone else?
+Will one affect you, motivate you, four thousand times as much?
+If you have trouble with such significant distinctions, as do we all, what makes you think even in the unlikely event that you wanted to, you would be capable of making daily decisions that reflected the best interests of everyone else?